OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

 ![Animation of the Excel Portfolio Add-in](./Images/ExcelPortfolio.gif)

+> Note: If you are developing on Windows you may encounter the following error when building the project: `TypeError: process.getuid is not a function`.
+This stems from a change in a package that webpack depends on.
+You can resolve this by upgrading the version of **webpack-cli** with the command: `npm install webpack-cli@3.3.5`.

 ## Exercise 1: Build an Office Add-in using React

 In this exercise, you will develop an Office Add-in using React and TypeScript.
 You will provision a new project using the Office Yeoman generator, develop the add-in using Office.js, and test the add-in in Microsoft Office Online.